-Also, in-depth understanding could be adapted.
+Additionally, an in-depth understanding of residents' perceptions could be adapted through further research.
 A large number of studies have found factors influencing residents' support through quantitative research.
 One specific example is the perceived negative impact, which is not significantly related to support in both this and Prayag's study.
 Therefore, a qualitative study could help us comprehend why such relationships exist.